 They are called Box Elder Bugs.

 Funny, I have a yard full of Box Elder bugs (glad to have a name now) every Spring and they're no problem at all.
 I think it's because I use natural gardening and they appear to be breaking down the tree leaves that I deliberately let be after Fall.
-So as long as they have a purpose, they seem to be fine!

 I have little red and black bugs.
 They're everywhere.
 There's a nest outside and there's millions.
 Help :(